riskyviz/webapp/riskCOVID/README.md

 python3 -m http.server
 ```

-Open the app in a we browser by navigating to localhost:8000
+Open the app in a web browser by navigating to `localhost:8000`

 ## Using the app